a

 - contractors or agents who provide services to us, for example, off-site storage facilities for our files and banks who transmit payments on our behalf.

-On occasions, it might be necessary for us to send personal information overseas, for example to a foreign-based legal firm with which we are collaborating on a legal matter.
+On occasion, it might be necessary for us to send personal information overseas, for example to a foreign-based legal firm with which we are collaborating on a legal matter or an overseas expert we are working with on a particular legal matter.
 The specific country to which we might send personal information depends on the particular legal matter.
 We will not send the information outside Australia without the person's express or implied consent or otherwise in compliance with APP 8 (cross-border disclosure of personal information).

-AGS provides individuals with access to personal information about them that AGS holds, subject to any applicable exceptions under the Privacy Act.
+AGS can provide you with access to personal information we hold about you, subject to any applicable exceptions under the Privacy Act.
+We first require you to verify your identity and specify the information you wish to access.

 The option of requesting access under the Freedom of Information Act 1982 (FOI Act) to personal information held by AGS is not available to individuals as documents relating to the activities of AGS are exempt from the FOI Act.

-AGS employees seeking to access personal information about them held by AGS should contact their relevant AGS HR manager.
+AGS employees seeking to access personal information about them held by AGS should contact their relevant AGS HR Business Partner.

 We endeavour to ensure that personal information sought and held by AGS is accurate, up-to-date, complete, relevant and not misleading.
 If an individual is able to establish that information held by AGS about them is not correct, we will take reasonable steps to amend it.